katholiek-onderwijs-vlaanderen/sri2postgres/README.md

     CREATE TABLE sri2db_table (href varchar, jsondata jsonb, modified timestamptz, key varchar, resourcetype varchar, path varchar, baseurl varchar);

-    /* at the very least, create an index on href, make it UNIQUE if you'll only store one path in this table or if you know for certain that the paths you store will never contain the same hrefs */
+    /* at the very least, create an unique index on href, but if you have path and baseurl in the table the index should contain these fields too */
+    CREATE UNIQUE INDEX sri2db_table_baseurl_path_href_idx ON table (baseurl, path, href);
+    -- or if no baseurl colomn
+    CREATE UNIQUE INDEX sri2db_table_path_href_idx ON sri2db_table (path, href);
+    -- or if no baseurl and no path column
-    CREATE INDEX sri2db_table_href_idx ON sri2db_table (href);
+    CREATE UNIQUE INDEX sri2db_table_href_idx ON sri2db_table (href);

-    /* and to get the last sycn date, an index on modified would also make a lot of sense */ CREATE INDEX sri2db_table_modified_idx ON sri2db_table (modified);
+    /* and to quickly get the last sync date, a similar index on modified would also make sense */ CREATE INDEX sri2db_table_baseurl_path_modified_idx ON sri2db_table (baseurl, path, modified);
+    -- or if no baseurl colomn
+    CREATE INDEX sri2db_table_path_modified_idx ON sri2db_table (path, modified);
+    -- or if no baseurl and no path column
+    CREATE INDEX sri2db_table_modified_idx ON sri2db_table (modified);

  * the 'key' column can also be of type uuid, but in case the key is not a uuid varchar would be a safer bet.